twallema/influenza-USA/data/README.md

 ### Vaccination

 + `vacc_Flu_2024_R1_agexxtoxx_dose1_reported_2017.csv`: Contains the rate of flu vaccination reported during the 2017 season.
 Rate proportional to the remaining number of unvaccinated individuals in the age group and state.
-File provided by Shaun Truelove.
+File originally provided by Shaun Truelove.
+The vaccination rate for Puerto Rico (FIPS: 72) was added by Tijs Alleman, and is defined as the USA average vaccination rate within the age group.

 ## Interim